Pacoima, Los Angeles: Transportation

 The major transportation routes across and through the area are San Fernando Road, Van Nuys Boulevard, and Laurel Canyon Boulevard.
 California State Route 118 (Ronald Reagan) runs through it, and the community is bordered by the I-5 (Golden State).

 The Los Angeles County Metropolitan Transportation Authority (LACMTA) operates bus services in Pacoima.
-Metro operates Metro Rapid line 761 on Van Nuys Boulevard from Sylmar to West LA.
-Metro Local Lines 92, 166, 224, 230, 233, 294 and 690 operates in Pacoima.
-In 2027, Metro will open the East San Fernando Valley Transit Corridor light rail project with three stations at Laurel Canyon Boulevard & Van Nuys Boulevard, San Fernando Road & Van Nuys Boulevard, and San Fernando Road & Paxton Street.
+Metro operates Metro Rapid line 761 along Van Nuys Boulevard from Sylmar/San Fernando Station to the Expo/Sepulveda Station.
+Metro Local Lines 92, 166, 224, 230, 233, 294 and 690 operate in Pacoima.
+In 2031, Metro will open the East San Fernando Valley Light Rail Transit Project light rail project with three stations at Laurel Canyon Boulevard and Van Nuys Boulevard, San Fernando Road and Van Nuys Boulevard, and San Fernando Road & Paxton Street.
 Whiteman Airport, a general aviation airport owned by the County of Los Angeles, is located in Pacoima.

 Crime

 Crime increased in Pacoima in the 1970s.
 Timothy Williams of the Los Angeles Times said that an "unprecedented wave of activism" countered the crime surge.
 Residents led by social institutions such as churches, schools, and social service agencies held marches and rallies.
 Schools remained open on weekends and in evenings to offer recreational and tutoring programs.
 Residents circulated petitions to try to stop the establishment of liquor stores.
 Residents began holding weekly meetings with a gang that, according to Williams, "had long been a neighborhood scourge."
 Area police officers said, in Williams's words, "although crime in Pacoima remains a major problem", particularly in the area within the empowerment zone proposed by area politicians in the 1990s, "the situation is far improved from the 1980s."

 Officer Minor Jimenez, who was the senior lead police officer in the Pacoima area in 1994 and had been for a 3½ year period leading up to 1994, said that the community involvement was the main reason for the decrease in crime because the residents cooperated with the police and "the bad guys know it."
 After the activism in the area occurred, major crime was reduced by 6%.
 Residents reached an agreement with liquor store owners; the owners decided to erase graffiti on their properties within 24 hours of reaching the agreement.
 The owners also stopped the sale of individual cold containers of beer to discourage public consumption of alcohol.
 Williams said "The activism appears to have paid off."
 The resident meetings with Latino gang members resulted in a 143-day consecutive period of no drive by shootings.